 ]]>

-West Contra Costa Completes Lake Elementary Campus Replacement in San Pablo, Calif. /2026/01/28/west-contra-costa-completes-lake-elementary-campus-replacement-in-san-pablo-calif/ /2026/01/28/west-contra-costa-completes-lake-elementary-campus-replacement-in-san-pablo-calif/#respond Wed, 28 Jan 2026 23:15:34 +0000 /?p=54613 West Contra Costa Unified School District recently celebrated the completion of a new Lake Elementary School campus replacement designed to deliver modern learning environments for students in transitional kindergarten through sixth grade.
+West Contra Costa Completes Lake Elementary Campus Replacement in San Pablo, Calif. /2026/01/28/west-contra-costa-completes-lake-elementary-campus-replacement-in-san-pablo-calif/ Wed, 28 Jan 2026 23:15:34 +0000 /?p=54613 West Contra Costa Unified School District recently celebrated the completion of a new Lake Elementary School campus replacement designed to deliver modern learning environments for students in transitional kindergarten through sixth grade.

 The post West Contra Costa Completes Lake Elementary Campus Replacement in San Pablo, Calif. appeared first on .